ConorOW/ENIGMA-PD_TBSS_Container/README.md

     - Correcting for eddy current-induced distortions/movement correction
     - EPI induced susceptibility artifact correction (*bias correction*).

-After this the script fits a tensor model to the preprocessed data.
-I suggest running this script after using the screen command, so you can throw it into the background and continue using your terminal [*using the ctrl + (A + D) command*].
+After preprocessing, the script fits a tensor model to the data.
+I suggest running this script after using the `screen` command, so you can throw it into the background and continue using your terminal [*using the ctrl + (A + D) command*].
+This script might take 30-45 minutes per subject, so if that is going to be a prohibitively long time for your data, you might need to talk with Conor about tweaking the script to run on a SGE or job queuing system.
+It might also be a good idea to just included a few subjects in your `subjects.txt` file for the first run.

 ```
+cowenswalton:{folder} $ ml load singularity
+cowenswalton:{folder} $ which singularity
 cowenswalton:{folder} $ screen
-cowenswalton:{folder} $ for subj in $(cat subjects.txt) ;
+cowenswalton:{folder} $ for subj in $(cat subjects.txt) ; do
-do
     singularity run \
     --cleanenv \
     --bind ${PWD}/input:/data \